petarturukalo/rpibld/README.md

 the Pi's RAM (2, 4, or 8 GB).

-If you don't want to go through all of these steps, I have provided a ready DTB/kernel in `data/img` with the modifications listed above, i.e. DTB with kernel commandline specifying root filesystem on partition 2 and memory set to 2 GB.
-Note these were compiled from RPI Linux [3] version 6.1.35; I have observed when there's mismatch in version between kernel and modules, the Pi will not run smoothly, so ensure to install modules matching this same version if you see this issue.
+If you don't want to go through all of these steps, I have provided a ready DTB/kernel in `data/img` with the modifications listed above, i.e. DTB with kernel command line specifying root filesystem on partition 2 and memory set to 2 GB.
+Note these were compiled from RPI Linux [3] version 6.1.35; I have observed when there's a mismatch in version between kernel and modules, the Pi will not run smoothly, so ensure to install modules matching this same version if you see this issue.
 See [4] for more info on RPI Linux versioning.

 [1] https://www.raspberrypi.com/documentation/computers/linux_kernel.html#building-the-kernel
 [2] https://www.kernel.org/doc/html/latest/admin-guide/kernel-parameters.html
 [3] https://github.com/raspberrypi/linux
 [4] https://www.raspberrypi.com/documentation/computers/linux_kernel.html#version-identification
-TODO just make these hyperlinks?

 ## Bootloader